Book Review: The Treason of Isengard

 In The Return of the Shadow, the reader is presented with all the different names for Hobbits that Tokien considered.
 Not only surnames, but first names as well.
 Frodo was initially Bingo, and Pippin was variously called Odo, Folco, and Frodo.
 Pippin also had a brief existence as Trotter, the precursor to Strider/Aragon.

-Aragorn undergoes the same type of naming, in The Treason of Isengard.
+As described in The Treason of Isengard, Aragorn undergoes the same naming process.
 He was initially called Trotter, and when his real name was revealed, it was variously Elfstone, Ingold, and Tarkil.
 Tolkien wasn’t always consistent in his initial drafts, sometimes forgetting that he was supposed to be using Ingold when suddenly Elfstone pops into the text.

 "I don't think Professor Tolkien has any idea where we're headed."